 I’m an Environmental and Chemical Engineer that loves getting outdoors, growing my own veggies, cooking and experiencing food from different cultures (my friends can certainly attest to this! 🙂 ).

-“Waste” has formed a big part of my journey, from designing and performing environmental monitoring of greenhouse gas emissions on landfill sites across Australia, to collecting and sorting waste for audits and volunteering as a compost fairy at my local community garden in West End.
+“Waste” has formed a big part of my journey, from designing and performing environmental monitoring of greenhouse gas emissions on landfill sites across Australia, to working as a waste educator and volunteering as a compost fairy.
 I thrive with a network of passionate people around me and I enjoy chatting, improvising and collaborating on solutions over a coffee or a great meal.